harrisoncbrammell/MuscleDTI_Toolbox/Help/Current Functions/Help-for-far_stream_sampling.md

 2. Select the K=500 fiber tracts that most uniformly sample the muscle's volume; and

-3. Return the resampled tracts.
+3. Return the K resampled tracts and their indies into the original fiber tract matrix.

 % Call the function: